Graduate Entry Medicine (GEM) – A Guide | FindAMasters.com

 Don't miss our weekly Masters newsletter | Sign up now Don't miss our weekly Masters newsletter | Sign up now

-Graduate Entry Medicine (GEM) – A Guide
+What are Graduate Entry Medicine (GEM) Courses?

-Written by Sarah Hastings-Woodhouse
+Written by James Tippett

+Graduate Entry Medicine (GEM) is an accelerated route into the medical profession, designed for students who already have an undergraduate degree and want to qualify as doctors.
 In the UK, GEM courses are accredited by the General Medical Council (GMC).
 This means that once you’ve graduated, you’ll be able to progress onto a foundation training programme within a hospital trust as a junior doctor.

-This guide will cover everything you need to know about GEM courses, including what they involve, how to apply, and funding options.
+In this guide, I'll cover everything you need to know about GEM courses, including what they involve, how to apply, and funding options.

 You can also browse Graduate Entry Medicine courses here on FindAMasters.